autopi-io/documentation/docs/developer_guides/how_to_use_bluepy.md

 ## Using the Built-in Bluetooth Extention

-It is possible to use the [bluetooth.scan](/core/commands/core-commands-bluetooth/#bluetoothscan) command to remote scanning for bluetooth device using the built in cloud terminal.
+It is possible to use the [bluetooth.scan](/core/commands/core-commands-bluetooth/#bluetoothscan) command to remote scanning for bluetooth device using the built in [Cloud](https://www.autopi.io/software-platform/cloud-management) terminal.

 ## Custom Software for Basic bluepy Usage
-A great example of using the AutoPi edge devices full functionality, is teh usage of [creating custom services](/cloud/device_management/services/create-custom-services/).
+A great example of using the [AutoPi](https://www.autopi.io) edge devices full functionality, is teh usage of [creating custom services](/cloud/device_management/services/create-custom-services/).
 Using this extendabilty of the devices you utilize the full functionality of the bluepy library on the device.

 ### Scanning for Devices - Custom Code Example